princeton-nlp/DensePhrases/README.md

             "title": "Percy Fawcett",
             "paragraphs": [
                 {
-                    "context": " Lieutenant Colonel Percy Harrison Fawcett (18 August 1867during or after 1925) was a British geographer, (...)"
+                    "context": " Lieutenant Colonel Percy Harrison Fawcett (18 August 1867 - during or after 1925) was a British geographer, ..."
                 },
                 {
                     "context": " Fawcett attended the Royal Military Academy, Woolwich as a cadet, ..."